 It’s worth noting that plenty of other credit card issuers charge foreign transaction fees on only some of their cards.
 Among these issuers, you will find a handful of top-notch credit card offers that don’t charge foreign fees.
 These cards also offer above-average ongoing rewards, and require good or excellent credit for approval.

 Notable Credit Cards With No Foreign Transaction Fees

-However, it’s not a great idea to assume your credit card has or does not have a foreign transaction fee based on the issuer alone.
-So before you travel to a foreign country with your credit card, make sure you have one that won’t cost you extra every time you use it.
-The same goes for buying something from an international seller online.
-The foreign transaction fee that applies to your credit card will generally be listed as a percentage in the “fees” portion of your credit card terms.
+It’s never a great idea to assume your credit card does not have a foreign transaction fee based on the issuer alone.
+So before you travel to a foreign country or make an online purchase from an international seller with your credit card, make sure you have one that won’t cost you extra every time you use it.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.